 Witches: A deed without a name.

 “Witch” is not a neutral word.
 You can have good wizards or bad wizards, it seems, and when you encounter a fictional wizard you cannot be certain what leanings he may have.
 (Gandalf is good, Saruman is bad.)
 But the default option for a fictional witch is that she will be wicked, unless the qualifying adjective ‘white’ is used.
-The gender-based difference here is one of the things we were talking about last week.
+There is a gender-based difference here.

-In one comment, Leslie Wilson pointed out that African witches can be men.
+My friend the YA writer Leslie Wilson has pointed out to me that African witches can be men.
 I wonder, though, if there are translation issues here, as there were for the ‘witch’ of Endor.
-Who chose ‘witch’ as the correct translation for whatever the African words for these people are?
-Why did they pick ‘witch’ rather than ‘sorcerer’ or ‘shaman’?
+Who was it who first chose ‘witch’ as the correct translation for whatever the African words for these people are?
+Why ‘witch’ rather than ‘sorcerer’ or ‘shaman’?
 The name you give to something affects or reflects the way you think about it.
 I notice that we in the west tend to refer to African ‘tribes’, which sounds primitive.
 When we refer to ourselves we speak of nations – or, on a more familial level, clans.
 Was ‘witch-doctor’ a term used in disparagement?
 Someone reading this may know.

 But in any case, I still think the ‘wicked’ aspect of the witch is linked to male fear of female power.
 Ursula LeGuin’s Earthsea books turned into an almost philosophical exploration of this thought.
 In the first book, ‘A Wizard of Earthsea’, wonderful and complex though it is, the usual stereotypes apply, as expressed in a couple of Gontish proverbs: Weak as women’s magic or wicked as women’s magic.
 ‘Good’ women in the book are unlearned and domestic.
 The others are either ignorant crones with a few half-understood cantrips and charms, or else powerful, beautiful, ambitious and ruthless.
 Reading the Earthsea books through in sequence is to follow LeGuin’s impressive journey from acceptance of this stereotype, to questioning of it, to utter rejection.